jantman/blog/content/2018/03/diy-raspberry-pi-zero-gps-track-logger.md

 It's worth mention that my hardware choice was largely dependent on what I already had or what I thought I could reuse for other projects.
 While the GPS receiver is small and lightweight - about 2" (5cm) around and about 2 ounces (57g) - I could have saved a fair amount of space and some weight by purchasing a component GPS to connect to the Pi via GPIO and mount directly to the Pi itself.
 I decided to get a USB model as it will be more useful to me for other projects as well.
 Some space and weight could also be saved by using a simpler microcontroller than the Pi Zero (this application certainly doesn't need the power of a Pi, or a full Linux system) but I used what I had handy.

 The full system as I have it set up weighs 11.5 ounces (326g) which is quite heavy by the standards of serious hikers.
 However, 7 ounces (203g) of that is the 10,000mAh external battery pack which I already had for my cell phone.
-This battery can run the logger for >>>>TODO<<<<< continuously, which is definitely overkill for my purposes.
+This battery can run the logger for 42 hours continuously, which is definitely overkill for my purposes.
 I could likely cut the weight in half if I used a more appropriately-sized battery; Anker, a company whose products I really like, makes a $15 [3350mAh USB battery pack](https://www.amazon.com/dp/B005X1Y7I2) that weighs in at just 3oz (85g), to say nothing of the lighter Pi-specific options available.

-As-is, this hardware allows me to continuously log GPS fixes every 5 seconds for >>>>TODO<<<<<.
+As-is, this hardware allows me to continuously log GPS fixes every 5 seconds for 42 hours, consuming about 40MB for the data.
 Each data point is approximately 1400 bytes, and the 8GB microSD card I use (5.6G free after OS and software) has space to log about __240 days__ of data at this interval.

 ## Initial Tests